Your browser is unsupported

 Urban Health Program

-graduates of the Urban Health Program in blue caps and gowns
+Graduates of the Urban Health Program posing together in blue caps and gowns

 The primary goal of the Urban Health Program (UHP) is to increase the representation of minority students in the health sciences and health professions.
 UHP provides programming, resources, and support for pre-health and health professional students who are dedicated to addressing persistent health disparities in minority populations and improving the quality and availability of healthcare in underserved urban areas.